Life is complex.

 My vision is to help create a world where everyone can use technology and human-centered design to accomplish their mission more efficiently.
 I accomplish this by developing corporate strategy, eliminating roadblocks, and empowering staff to be successful and independent.

 Generating accurate user requirements is much trickier than people think.
-Quick iteration will get us there faster.
+Quick iteration helps debug this process.

-When upgrading solutions, it can be tempting to try to build "the perfect system".
+When building/upgrading solutions, it can be tempting to try to build "the perfect system".
 Resist the urge and build the minimum viable product.

 No technical solution will be successful without 3 things: training, proper governance, and management support.
 Consider the humans!